The Risks of Public WiFi: Hackers Are Waiting for You

 - Log out of accounts you are not using.

-- Install an ad blocker to protect you from clicking on a fraudulent phishing advertisement that can lead you to a malicious website.
+- Install an ad blocker to protect you from accidentally clicking on a fraudulent phishing advertisement that can lead you to a malicious website.

 - Use a password manager to create and store your passwords for all your platforms securely.
+If one of them becomes part of a known breach, you will be prompted to change the password.